MicrosoftDocs/win32/desktop-src/IndexSrv/advquery-sample.md

 ---
+Description: AdvQuery is an example of a command-line application written in C++ that executes a query using OLE DB Provider interfaces such as ICommand and ICommandTree. ms.assetid: 288d6adc-56ac-4f81-b992-48446b917e9f
 title: AdvQuery Sample
-description: AdvQuery is an example of a command-line application written in C++ that executes a query using OLE DB Provider interfaces such as ICommand and ICommandTree. ms.assetid: 288d6adc-56ac-4f81-b992-48446b917e9f ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+ms.technology: desktop
+ms.prod: windows
+ms.author: windowssdkdev